matiasmercado-ar/matiasmercado-ar/README.md

 ## I little bit about me

-* 🌍 I'm from Argentina.
+* 🎓 System and Network Administrator (ITU 🇦🇷 and UIT 🇫🇷)
-* 🚀 I love working on open-source projects.
+* 🚀 Working for open-source projects.
-* 🎓 I'm a System and Network Administrator
+* 🐧 Linux nerd